 Projects speedily increased their capacity and skills for working remotely and online, and some women and girls preferred these methods of support.
-However, the pandemic has disproportionately affected women and girls, particularly those seeking access to justice, Black and minoritised women and impacted women’s mental health.
+However, the pandemic has disproportionately affected women and girls, particularly those seeking access to justice, Black and minoritised women, and women affected by mental health issues.

 As we look ahead, there continues to be much uncertainty about how things will develop and what women and girls will need as we learn to live with Covid-19.
 There is hope that some of the opportunities generated by the pandemic will continue, such as the new partnerships that have developed to address emergency needs.
 And there is concern that there will be long-term emotional, economic and social impacts arising from the experience that will need continuing support.
 Aligned to this is the concern about projects’ sustainability to be able to support future needs, as well as concerns around staff well-being coming out of the pandemic.